GreenDeno/Bird-Watch/README.md

 - A list of all species they have seen, searchable.
 When they click on a species, they should see some visualization of when they saw it, and if one liked, even where (you can include a map here).
 - Some visualization of how their bird-watching has trended in time.

+Andy worked on My Birding / Stats page, which involves stats.html, stats_controller.py, and stats.js.
+The page includes a table of species sighting, an interactable map sighting, and a graph of user activity over time.
+The entry on the table can be expanded to view the map.

 ## Developing your app

 ### Development advice